Every US state’s weirdest dish that no one else understands

 Oklahoma: lamb fries

 You could be forgiven for thinking that lamb fries might be similar to steak fries (French fries served alongside a cut of perfectly cooked meat).
-However, there’s no potato involved in this Oklahoma staple, and the specific part of the lamb used to make it is… interesting, to say the least.
-Lamb fries are actually made with lamb testes.
+However, there’s no potato involved in this Oklahoma staple, made with lamb testes.
 Don’t be afraid to try them, though – cut into strips, breaded, and deep-fried, they have a tasty flavor similar to chicken.

 Oregon: gooseneck barnacles